logi-web/games/README.md

 # Simple Lists with GitHub Pages

 A lightweight, YAML-driven web application for creating beautiful, responsive link collections.
-Originally created to organize daily web-based puzzle games, but versatile enough for any collection of links.
+Originally created to bookmark daily web-based games, but versatile enough for any collection of links.

 ## [Example](https://logi-web.github.io/games/)